urpylka/img-builder/docs/README.md

 # img-builder

 `img-builder` is a software for preparing Raspbian OS images.
 It based on [`img-tool`](https://github.com/urpylka/img-tool).
-It works by an incremental operations inside an initial image.
+It works by an incremental operations inside the initial image.

+There are stable versions of prepared images, you can find them in Github releases to test that.

 ## Quick start